-There is no technical restriction on names for files containing alignment data but, by convention, they usually use the following pattern: start with the prefix $al{-}$ followed by the name of the endogenous variable and a suffix $m$ or $f$ , depending on gender.
+There is no technical restriction on names for files containing alignment data but, by convention, they usually use the following pattern: start with the prefix al{-} followed by the name of the endogenous variable and a suffix \underline{m} or \underline{f} , depending on gender.

-• filter: an expression specifying which individuals to take into account for the alignment.
+• filter: an expression specifying which individuals to taken into account for the alignment.
 Note that if the align() function is used inside an if() expression, its filter is adjusted accordingly ("anded" with the filter of the if() expression).
 For example: